Obenhaus/trek/README.md

 # trek
-(a pure JS Star Trek game for two players)
+Trek: a pure JS game for two players based on FASA's Star Trek RPG.
 Is such a thing possible: All sounds, images, and animations done via client-side JavaScript?